LP-relaxation/CLT_BaseModel/flu_instances/texas_input_files/texas_input_files_readme.md

 - `inf_induced_inf_risk_reduce`, `vax_induced_inf_risk_reduce` -- Anass 2025

 ## Parameters that need to be changed or fit
-- `daily_vaccines_constant` (placeholder, needs to be updated) -- once we use a vaccine time series, we do not need this parameter anymore
-- `prop_time_away` -- need to be replaced by mobility data-driven estimates
+- `mobility_modifier` -- need to be replaced by mobility data-driven estimates
 - `beta_baseline` -- we are trying to fit this parameter.
 B&B 2025 list their calibrated value as `0.0493`
 - `R_to_S_rate` -- CLT Lit Review (Oluwasegun) -- will probably have to wiggle this for our new population-level immunity equations -- also, based on very preliminary calibration, it seems like this rate is too fast for sensible results
 - `inf_induced_immune_wane`, `vax_induced_immune_wane` -- CLT Lit Review (Linda, but had group discussion, and ended up using similar B&B 2025 values) -- specifically for infection-induced immunity waning, LP is suspicious because we only have literature on the half-life of antibodies, but that is not the same as half-life of protection against infection... may want to consider fitting these parameters.